Updated August 19th, 2023.

 In addition to the content on your website, determine what weekly content you will provide your current and prospective clients.

 People need an advisor about 3-7% of the time during the year.
 By providing consistent content, you will be top of mind when your services are needed.

-During your research interviews, ask them what format they prefer to get content.
+During your research interviews, ask them which format they prefer for receiving content.
 The primary options include:

-Next, ask what topics they are interested in reading.
+Next, ask what topics they are interested in learning more about.
 While this seems obvious, you will get more ideas by diving deeper.

 Plan your content out six to twelve weeks, so you can batch your content and save time.